This is a bit more of a fluff piece rather than a War Domain Cleric build. If you’re looking for character builds check out this page!

 How do I with play a character with low intelligence?

-I wanted to get the group more into role playing this semester as well, so I needed to edit my back story a bit.
+I wanted to get the group more into role-playing this semester as well, so I needed to edit my backstory a bit.
 We’re all a bunch of awkward engineering/science students so this should be fun.

 Yonzhul Dathkor of the Firewalker Clan was a soldier in the Firelance corpse which was a guard unit in the clan’s military.
 One day humans came and caught Yonzhul by surprise, taking him captive and possibly slaughtering the rest of his people.
 He doesn’t know, he was the only guard in that area and could not warn the others in time.
-During his captivity Yonzhul was beaten and tortured and suffered a micro fracture (learned that fancy word from my biomedical engineer roommate) in the front of his skull, severely damaging his frontal lobe.
+During his captivity Yonzhul was beaten and tortured and suffered a microfracture (learned that fancy word from my biomedical engineer roommate) in the front of his skull, severely damaging his frontal lobe.

 For those of you that don’t know, the frontal lobe is the part of your brain that controls short-term memory and a ton of other important functions.
 So rather than play Yonzhul Dathkor of the Firewalker Clan as an idiot as I would assume most people’s approach would be.
 I decided that I would make him a man that has unfortunately suffered such a tragic memory loss and all he wants in life is to return home and hopefully see his clan safe and alive.
 But he has no idea if they are.
 All he knows for sure is everything that happened prior to his capture.

 The rest of the group questioned why I wouldn’t just buy the shiny axe since I have 6 INT and am therefore a literal numb skull.
 Yonzhul does not know how the axe was forged.
-He does not know how currency has an economical value.
+He does not know how currency has an economic value.
 What Yonzhul Drathkor of the Firewalker Clan does know is a liar when he sees one and knows that his money is worth SOMETHING he is just not sure WHY it is.
-Low intelligence forces the a character to rely entirely on instinct.
+Low intelligence forces the character to rely entirely on instinct.